The A-Team (comics): The A-Team: Shotgun Wedding

 Shotgun Wedding is another miniseries that brings the whole team together.
 It was written by the film's director Joe Carnahan and Tom Waltz, and illustrated by Stephen Mooney.

 Taking place after the events of The A-Team, after their escape, Shotgun Wedding unfolds on a cruise ship.
 The A-Team is tasked with protecting the daughter of Hannibal's old comrade, after her life is threatened and her upcoming wedding is endangered.
 Posing as members of the ship's crew and the wedding team, Hannibal becomes the priest, Murdock the chef, B.A. the chauffeur and bodyguard, and Face becomes the couple's wedding planner.
 There are complications as Murdock's culinary abilities are questionable and Face is already all-too familiar with the bride.

 Other adaptions

 An A-Team comic adaptation appeared in Look-In throughout the 1980s.
 An A-Team strip also ran in TV Comic sold in UK.
-The length of its run unknown.
+The length of its run is unknown.